uzampogn/Spotify-x-Reverberation-The-Essence-of-Cool/README.md

 # Spotify-x-Reverberation-The-essence-of-cool

+# <a><center> Spotify x Reverberation Radio - The essence of Cool </center></a>
 Author: Ulysse Zampogna

-The project consists in revealing the secrets of the best radio on earth: Reverberation.
-The radio is composed of a collective of artists from Austin texas.
-Featuring apperarence from all over the world and releasing one show every week.
-The music selection is excquisit and covers a broad range of music history.
+The project consists in revealing the secrets of the best radio on earth (according to me): Reverberation.
+This radio is a collective of artists based in Austin texas, regularly featuring guests apperarences from all over the world.
+The radio releases one show on a weekly basis.
+The music selection is excquisit and covers an eclectic range of music history.

+But what make this radio so special?
+Let's compare it with a few popular playlists on Spotify and try to define the Reverberation's essence of Cool.

+This Data Science project is broken down in 3 notebooks:
+ - [Part 1](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) uses the Spotipy API to collect data from a dozen of playlists.
+ - [Part 2](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) performs an exploratory data analysis to unveal some of the secrets of each playlist.
-The jupyter notebook attached uses a Spotify developer desktop to collect all information about the Reverberation tracklist.
-The future updates will use clustering techniques to reveal the main thema of the radio selection and classification algorithm to predict if a given title could enter the Reverberation playlist.
+ - [Part 3](https://github.com/uzampogn/Spotify-x-Reverberation-The-essence-of-cool) is a series of classifiers which takes any track and predict if a given track could enter the exquisit Reverberation playlist.